Skip to main content

 If you took out or re-signed your service with us on or after 2 December 2024

-You will now be subject to our fixed pounds and pence increase.
-Here are some examples of what this would look like.
+You will be subject to our fixed pounds and pence increase.
+Here are some examples of what this will look like.

 Voice services